pinobatch/pently/docs/pentlyas.md

 the number of beats per measure and the duration of one beat as a fraction of a whole note, separated by a slash (`/`).
 The denominator (second number) must be a power of 2, no less than 2 and no greater than 64.
-For example, `time 2/4` puts two quarter notes in each measure.
-The default is `time 4/4`, or common time.
+For example, `time 2/4` puts two beats in each measure, each as long as a quarter note.

-A `time` numerator that is a multiple of 3 greater than 3, such as 6 or 9, triggers a special-case behavior for compound prolation, making the beat three times as long.
-For example, each measure in `time 6/8` is two beats, each beat a dotted quarter note.
+Pently recognizes two notations for compound prolation, meaning a beat divisible by three instead of two.
+One, inspired by the music education work of _Carmina Burana_ composer Carl Orff, is a dotted denominator.
+The other is a numerator that is a multiple of 3 greater than 3, such as 6 or 9, which makes the the beat as long as three units of the denominator.
+Both `time 2/4.` and `time 6/8` set the beat to a dotted quarter note and put two in each measure.

 A few time signatures have shortcut notations: